ChristianGLiu/parameterized-clustering/README.md

-# Assingment 4 Christian Gang Liu - B00415613
+# Author Christian Gang Liu
-##### There is additional document "README - assignment4 - Christian Gang Liu - B00415613.pdf"
-##### To specifically answer the answers of assignment4 with screenshots.

 This project requires **Python 3.6+** to run.